What are some common types of scams and possible ways to protect myself from them?Follow

 This is one of the more recent scams where you receive a text with your name and tracking number from FedEx (or another delivery service).
 This text says that your package has been delivered and prompts you to follow the link to "set delivery preferences."
 As you may have guessed, that's not where it actually takes you.
 This scam is very deceiving because the text correctly spells the recipient's name, which could lead them to click the link without giving it much thought, especially if they're actually expecting a package.

-To avoid becoming a victim of this scam, FedEx suggests to simply not open the link and instead report any suspicious texts of emails to email@example.com.
-Other delivery companies often have information on their websites on how to report this type of suspicious activity.
+If you come across a suspicious website, text, or email, FedEx recommends that you report it to them immediately.
+Other delivery companies often also have information on their websites on how to report this type of suspicious activity.

 Fake emergency scam